 Another major email archiving benefit is that it helps organizations prepare for ediscovery.
 We all hope we can avoid lawsuits, but in reality, more than 80% of US companies are currently involved in some kind of litigation.
 Because email is an important corporate record, you will need to provide email records if your company is ever involved in a lawsuit.

-As the majority of documentation and communication is now electronic, and a vast part of potential evidence is contained in emails and attachments, companies are regularly asked to disclose email content in the initial stages of the legal process.
+As most documentation and communication is now electronic, and a vast part of potential evidence is contained in emails and attachments, companies are regularly asked to disclose email content in the initial stages of the legal process.

 To be able to locate all emails relevant to the case, IT managers need to browse entire email histories.
 Then they need to place legal hold on those emails to prevent any deliberate deletion, alteration and destruction of evidence.
 Finally, they need to review everything and export it to some of the accepted formats.